 Also one of the paired organs in this list, the lungs are sponge-like and butterfly-shaped organs that facilitate the respiration process.

-- Both the right and left lungs are divided into three lobes: superior, inferior, and middle.
+- The right and left lungs are divided into the superior, inferior, and middle lobes.
 Interestingly, the left lung is smaller in size (the left is narrower; the right is wider) than the right lung.

-- This arrangement is anatomically made in order to accommodate and give space to the heart which is situated on the left side of the chest cavity.
+- This arrangement is anatomically made to accommodate and give space to the heart, which is situated on the left side of the chest cavity.

 To be specific, the heart is not correctly located on the left side of the body.
 Instead, it is found in the body’s midline (in the thoracic cavity, just above the diaphragm).

-- However, about a 2/3 portion of the heart mass is situated on the left side while the only 1/3 is found on the right side.
+- However, about 2/3 of the heart mass is situated on the left side, while only 1/3 is found on the right side.

 8. Left Appendicular Skeleton

-The human skeleton, composed of the bones, function as the body’s internal framework.
+The human skeleton, composed of bones, functions as the body’s internal framework.
 In general, there are 270 bones present at birth, but they gradually decrease to 206 by adulthood, as some of them become fused structures.

 - The bones present on the left shoulder girdles (i.e., clavicle and scapulae) are known to be the body’s appendicular skeleton.

-- Aside from these bones, the bones of the left upper arm, left forearm, left hand, metacarpals, and phalanges, left coxal bones (i.e., ischium, ilium, and pubis), left thigh, left leg, left tibia and fibula, and the left tarsals, and phalanges are also found in the left side of the body.
+- Aside from these bones, the bones of the left upper arm, left forearm, left hand, metacarpals, and phalanges, left coxal bones (i.e., ischium, ilium, and pubis), left thigh, left leg, left tibia and fibula, left tarsals and phalanges are also found in the left side of the body.